GregorStrugala/.vim/README.md

 with the [`.gitignore`](.gitignore) !

 ---
-¹That would be redundant anymway since plugins are already put under version control.
+¹That would be redundant anyway since plugins are already put under version control.
 To ignore them during the staging process, simply add the relevant directory—typically `~/.vim/plugged/` to the [`.gitignore`](.gitignore).